MeghaJakhotia/SyracuseUniversityStudentEmploymentSystem/README.md

 # Syracuse-University-Student-Employment-System
-One Line Description: A Database Management System to manage and track the employment of international students.
+A Database Management System to manage and track the employment of international students.
 This Project was a part of my IST659 - Database Management System Course at Syracuse University.

+## Motivation
 The project provides a database design for the Syracuse University Student Employment System.
 It is for the Syracuse University to simplify the process of gaining an Employer Verification form (I-9) for international students.
 The current process requires student to go from office to office and work on hard copies.
 For this I have designed a